Asiatic striped squirrel

 Asiatic striped squirrels are a genus (Tamiops) of squirrels (Sciuridae) in the subfamily Callosciurinae.
 They are small striped arboreal squirrels from Asia.
 Their head to body length measured from 10 to 13 cm.
 They often are confused with other squirrels (e.f.
 Funambulus or Tamias).
 In contrast to these other squirrels, they have smaller rounded ears with white-tipped hairs.
 A black longitudinal stripe is present in the middle of the back, which is parallel on both sides with two pairs of pale longitudinal stripes.
 These pale stripes are separated by dark brownish stripes.
 In some countries, they are kept as pets.

-The four species of Asiatic striped squirrels are:
+The four traditionally recognized species of Asiatic striped squirrels are: